esdrasaaf/esdrasaaf/README.md

 ### Hello there, I'm Esdras  👋

-On the way to becoming a Full Stack Dev.
+On the way to always being a better Full Stack Dev.
 I like music, games, kids and sports. :slightly_smiling_face:

 - 🔭 I’m currently studying at Driven Education
-- 🌱 I’m currently learning Redis
+- 🌱 I’m currently learning Nest
 - 💬 Ask me about Sports, E-sports, Games, Programming and Music
 - ⚡ Fun fact: I love Volleyball